waxbetty/Sushi-fork-1/readme.md

 If you are interested in an additional run through of this content please see [Travery's video series](https://youtu.be/0ik6X4DJKCc) on DOM scripting.

-The most important DOM scripting techniques we will be using are:
+The DOM scripting techniques we will start with are:

 - [querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
 - [querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll)